 The inside of the metal ears were painted red as well.

-Unfortunately I have no extant photo of the romance side in its original or patched state, which is a shame.
+Unfortunately I have no surviving photo of the romance side in its original or patched state, which is a shame.
 There is, however, this one photo taken before I later removed the horsehair tail.
 It bothered me because it looks so out of proportion to the size of the horse: If it were possible to straighten Prince’s legs to a standing position it’s clear that the end of that tail would have been dragging on the ground like a duchess’s court train!
 Worse yet, even in this poorly lit photo Prince’s pure white ‘coat’ made the blonde tail look positively dingy.

 The shiny brass pole seen in the previous photo has oxidized over the ensuing 25 years to an antique/bronzy surface.
 The oval base (not seen here) is natural walnut and the pole is topped with a removable ball finial.